Skip to Content Skip to Navigation

 He played coffeehouses from Colorado to Connecticut, winning over new fans one ear at a time.
 And he had fun doing it.

-Finally, his second album was complete.
+Jason went into an Albuquerque studio to record the follow up to “These Wheels.”
+A few years and lot of tape later, his second album was complete.
 He called it “Pawn Shop Special.”
 That’s hipster musician-speak for a cheap guitar.
-The songs took on the subjects of love, heartache, death, redemption, and lost dreams.
+The songs took on the subjects of love, heartache, death, redemption, shattered dreams, and party girls!

 If “These Wheels” was the optimistic start of a rock’n’roll road trip, “Pawn Shop Special” is the night time swing through the lonely mountain passes.
 It got some great reviews and Jason hit the road for a three state mini-tour.